Start Running

 Sample Workout: 2.5 miles on hills.
 Find a route that incorporates some elevation along the way.
 The hills will make you faster and mentally tougher.

 Recommended Experience: Geared to a runner who can already complete three miles at one time and averages at least 13 miles per week.
-The plan will peak at a 7 mile long run and 20 miles per week.
+The plan will peak at a 7 This plan is for a new runner who is just getting back into exercise and 20 miles per week.

 DOWNLOAD HERE